2017 FAI Cup

-The 2017 FAI Senior Challenge Cup was the 97th season of the knockout national Football competition of Ireland.
-The winners of this season's cup earned a place in the 2018–19 Europa League and would have entered in the first qualifying round.
+The 2017 FAI Cup, known as the Irish Daily Mail FAI Cup for sponsorship reasons, was the 97th edition of the Republic of Ireland's primary domestic association football cup competition.
+The winners of this season's tournament earned a place in the 2018–19 Europa League and would have entered in the first qualifying round.

-Cork City were the defending champions and went on to retain the cup after a 5-3 win on penalties against Dundalk in the final on 5 November.
+Cork City were the defending champions and went on to retain the cup after a 5–3 win on penalties against Dundalk in the final on 5 November.

 The tournament began the weekend of 30 April 2017 with the preliminary round, which was contested by sixteen non-league clubs.